20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Gneiss:

 The highest temperature (highest grade) regional metamorphic rocks tend to show distinct banding, in addition to the alignment of mineral grains.
 In some circumstances this banding is due to original layers present in a sedimentary protolith.
 More commonly, however, banded metamorphic rocks are formed by pressure solution which removed quartz from fabric planes as the rock is deformed, or by partial melting which developed layers or patches of magma, usually felsic, in a rock which was metamorphosed at high temperature.
 Layered high-grade regional metamorphic rocks are called gneiss (pronounced “nice”).
-Gneisses that have formed by partial melting can also be termed migmatites.
+Gneiss that have formed by partial melting can also be termed migmatite.
 Note that once again a rock may correctly be given two different names, one of which (gneiss) is purely descriptive and the other of which (migmatite) implies an interpretation of the rock as a product of partial melting.

 Metamorphic rocks without strong fabric